 The HLT41020 – Certificate IV in Health Care is an entry-level pre-hospital emergency health care training course which provides you the skills you need to work in a wide range of support roles within the private sector.

 Clinical workshops begin at the start of every month and intakes vary depending upon how many students are enrolling.
 The College likes to ensure they maintain a student tutor ratio that allows the maximum amount of contact hours for each student.

 It varies based on shifts, skill sets, and posting location.
 The average paramedic salary ranges from $60,000 to $90,000.

 We are committed to a holistic approach to study and helping you move into your new career.

 We don’t find students jobs however we have several partnerships with companies who frequently hire our graduates and we also have a resume service to help you stand out from the crowd.

-A degree is quickly becoming the standard minimum requirement to become a State Ambulance Officer and there are many great universities around the country who are providing this Degree.
+A degree has become the minimum requirement to become a State Ambulance Paramedic and there are many great universities around the country who are providing this degree.